TBG1000/MatchBot/README.md

 MatchBot will listen to [`MatchStartEvent`](https://github.com/PGMDev/PGM/blob/dev/core/src/main/java/tc/oc/pgm/api/match/event/MatchStartEvent.java) and [`MatchFinishEvent`](https://github.com/PGMDev/PGM/blob/dev/core/src/main/java/tc/oc/pgm/api/match/event/MatchFinishEvent.java) to populate a Discord [embed](https://javacord.org/wiki/basic-tutorials/embeds.html#creating-an-embed) with information about a started or finished match.

 MatchBot is built with [Javacord](https://javacord.org/), an awesome Java library for Discord bots.
+Javacord is no longer supported.
+Feek free to use JDA on the main branch or port the bot to your preferred library.

 This bot runs on a single Minecraft server, and is not designed with proxies, networks, or multiple servers in mind.